dverma32/dverma32/README.md

 ## About Me

 Hi there!
 I'm Deepak Verma, a passionate Web Developer based in Gurugram, Haryana.
-I love technologies and enjoy working on technologies like Python, Djang, Html/css, etc. This GitHub repository serves as a portfolio of my projects and contributions.
+I love technologies and enjoy working on technologies like Python, Django, Html/css, etc. This GitHub repository serves as a portfolio of my projects and contributions.

 ## 🚀 Featured Projects